-- 1. Preparation for the Visit: Provide a brief description of what you knew before visiting about the person, their culture, their faith, their situation (use initials to refer to interviewees to protect confidentiality). - 2.
+- 1. Reason for Choice offer a brief explanation of why you chose this moment to present. - 2.
+Preparation for the Visit: provide a brief description of what you knew before visiting about the person, their culture, their faith, their situation (use numerals to refer to interviewees to protect confidentiality). - 3.
 You and Your Role: briefly describe how you felt in advance of the visit.
 What role or relationship did you already have with the visitee?
 How did you prepare yourself?
-What was your outcome or plan for this visit? - 3.
-When, Where, Why: Briefly say when, where and why the visit took place. - 4.
+What was your outcome or plan for this visit?

+- 4. When, Where, Why: Briefly say when, where and why the visit took place. - 5.
 Observations: - a.
 Observations of the Visitee briefly describe what you saw/observed about the person at the beginning, during and end of your exchange; note posture, mood, feelings expressed, feeling tone or affect, facial expressions, physical mannerisms... - b.
-Observations of yourself briefly describe what you were aware of at the beginning, during and end of your exchange; note posture, mood, feelings expressed, feeling, tone or affect, facial expressions, physical mannerisms, etc.

-c.
-Length and Pattern of the Visit - approximately how long did this visit last?
+Observations of Yourself briefly describe what you were aware of at the beginning, during and end of your exchange; note posture, mood, feelings expressed, feeling, tone or affect, facial expressions, physical mannerisms, etc. - c.
+Length and Pattern of the Visit approximately how long did this visit last?
 What portion of the conversation have you recorded?
 How is it related to what is not recorded?